flextype-plugins/accounts/README.md

 ### Restrict access in the entries frontmatter

-You may restrict access for specific users to your entry(entries) in the entry(entries) frontmatter, like this:
+You may restrict access for specific users to your entry(entries) in the entry(entries) frontmatter.

 `/project/entries/lessons/lesson-42.md`